-- 401. (491.)
-ELEMENTS OF PHONETICS.
-A study of the mechanics of speechsounds and the phonetic structure of English.
+401. ELEMENTS OF PHONETICS.
+A study of the mechanics of speech-sounds and the phonetic structure of English.
 To be taken before or with Old English or Middle English.

-3 credits first semester. - 403.
-(453.)
-OLD ENGLISH.
+3 credits first semester.

+403. OLD ENGLISH.
 A study of Old English grammar with readings.

-3 credits first semester. - 411.
-(492.)
-Beowulf.
+411. BEOWULF.
 A careful reading of the text, with attention to literary and linguistic values and Germanic customs.
 Prerequisite: Old English.

-3 credits second semester. - 421.
-(493.)
-Middle English.
+- 421. MIDDLE ENGLISH.
 A study of the fundamentals of Middle English grammar, phonology and morphology; a detailed reading of specific texts; and rapid reading throughout the range of Middle English literature.
 Prerequisite: Old English.
 3 credits first semester. - 422.
-(454.)
 CHAUCER.
 An introduction to the language and poetry of Chaucer.
 The minor poems and the Canterbury Tales.
 3 credits second semester. - 423.
 THE ROMANTIC POETS.
-A study of the rise and triumph of the Romantic Movement in English Literature, its causes, its nature, and its flowering in the poetry of the early nineteenth century, as a background for the intensive study of the major Romantic poets: Wordsworth, Coleridge, Byron, Shelley, and Keats, including the critical theory of Wordsworth and Coleridge.
+A study of the rise and triumph of the Romantic Movement in English Literature, its causes, its nature, and its flowering in the poetry of the early nineteenth century, as a background for the intensive study of the major Romantic poets: Wordsworth, Coleridge, Byron, Shelley, and Keats, including the critcal theory of Wordsworth and Coleridge.
+3 credits first semester.

-3 credits first semester. - 424.
-VICTORIAN POETRY.
-A study of the poetry of the Victorian Age with Tennyson and Browning as the two greatest figures of the period, but including also the work of the other Victorian poets, like Mrs. Browning, Arnold, and Clough, and the Pre-Raphaelites, Rossetti, Morris, and Swinburne.
+424. VICTORIAN POETRY.
+A study of the poetry of the Victorian Age with Tennyson and Browning as the two greatest figures of the period, but including also the work of the other Victorian poets, like Mrs. Browning, Arnold, and Clough, and the Pre-Raphaelites, Rossetti, Morris and Swinburne.

 - 461-462.
-Shakespeare.
+SHAKESPEARE.
 An intensive study of the important plays of Shakespeare.
 3 credits each semester. - 467.
-English Non-Dramatic Literature from 1660 to 1744.
+ENCLISH NON-DRAMATIC LITERATURE FROM 1660 TO 1744.
 A study of the rise and triumph of Neo-Classicism, with proper emphasis upon the political, religious, philosophical, and social aspects of the period.

-- 468. Drama of the Restoration and the Eighteenth Century.
+- 468. DRAMA OF THE RESTORATION AND THE EICHTEENTH CENTURY.
 A study of the English drama and of the influences that played upon it from Dryden to Sheridan.
 3 credits second semester. - 469-470.
 NINETEENTH CENTURY PROSE.
 A study of prose literature from 1800 to 1900, exclusive of the novel as a record of the main currents of thought.
 Continental influence will be given appropriate attention in the course.

 - 471-472.
-The English Novel.
+THE ENGLISH NOVEL.
 A study of the history of the novel to Thomas Hardy.
 3 credits each semester. - 473.
 THE ENGLISH DRAMA SINCE 1890.
 A survey of the forms and themes of the modern drama.
 3 credits first semester. - 477-478.
 AMERICAN LITERATURE SINCE 1870.
 A study of the main currents of literary thought and expression in America from 1870 to the present.

-- 484. English Non-Dramatic Literature from 1744 to 1798.
+- 484. ENGLISH NON-DRAMATIC LITERATURE FROM 1744 TO 1798.
 The poetry and prose of Neo-Classicism from the death of Pope to the publishing of the Lyrical Ballads.
 3 credits second semester. - 485-486.
-Principles of Literary appreciation and values.
+PRINCIPLES OF LITERARY CRITICISM.
+This course combines two purposes in the study of literary appreciation and values.
 Attention is given to the development of an appreciation of literature as an introduction to the study of formal literary criticism.
 An attempt is made to cultivate a sense of taste, and to establish standards through an understanding of the purposes and ideals, with an examination of the types and forms, of literature.

-With this preparation, the student proceeds to a study of the history and principles and technical elements of literary criticism from Aristotle to the modern theories of creative criticism as propagated by Spingarn.
+With this preparation, the student proceeds to a study of the history and principles and technical elements of literary criticism from Aristotle to the - modern theories of creative criticism as propagated by Spingarn.